sparkflows/sparkflows-docs/docs/user-guide/pipeline/macros.rst

 MACRO Usage
 -------------------

-Airflow macros can be used in sparkflows pipelines.
+Airflow Macros can be used in sparkflows pipelines.

-Specify predefined Airflow Macros by following this document https://airflow.apache.org/macros.html#default-variables
+Any of the predefined Airflow Macros can be specified as listed in the documentation https://airflow.apache.org/macros.html#default-variables

-For example,
 `{{ prev_ds_nodash }}` is an example of specifying a macro inside a value as follows:  ``"s3://fre-sample-data/ouput/outputIngestion/dt={{ prev_ds_nodash }}".``